Free-Order Online Selection for k-Systems: Abstract

 We also study the structural role of \emph{$k$-growth systems} within the hierarchy of \emph{$k$-systems}.
-We analyze their closure under key operations, such as parallel extension, restriction and contraction, and derive a new characterization of \emph{$k$-extendible systems} in terms of contractions of \emph{$k$-systems}.
+We analyze their closure under key operations, such as parallel extension, restriction and contraction.
+Our analysis further yields two characterizations: one of \emph{$k$-extendible systems} via contractions of \emph{$k$-systems}, and one of \emph{$k$-circuit bounded systems} via a natural generalization of the matroid circuit axiom.

 \pagenumbering{roman}

 \pagenumbering{arabic}